Change point localization in dependent dynamic nonparametric random dot product graphs: Theory

 \Cref{algorithm:WBS} in fact can handle networks of varying size.
 For instance, if we do not allow for the dependence across time, then \Cref{thm-main} holds provided that all network sizes are of the same order, which amounts to $c_1 n \leq n_t \leq c_2 n$, $t = 1, \ldots, T$, for universal constants $c_1, c_2 > 0$.

+In view of \Cref{thm-main}, the two most important tuning parameters in \Cref{algorithm:WBS} are the threshold $\tau$ and the dimension $d$.

+The threshold $\tau$ is set to satisfy \eqref{eq-tau-cond}.
+The upper and lower bounds in \eqref{eq-tau-cond} are the lower bound on the signals and the upper bound on the noise, in a large probability event, respectively.
+If the input $\tau$ is larger than the upper bound in \eqref{eq-tau-cond}, then one may not be able to detect all change points; while if the input is smaller than the lower bound, then there is the risk of falsely detecting change points.
+Note that both the upper and lower bounds involve unknown constants.
+We will discuss the practical guidance in choosing $\tau$ in \Cref{sec:experiments}.

 In \Cref{thm-main}, we assume that the input $d$ should be the true dimension.
 This is a seemingly strong condition.
 We would like to comment on this from a few different angles. \begin{itemize} \item In the context of stochastic block models, which are simpler than the RDPG models, the parameter $d$ is a lower bound on the number of communities.
 To estimate the number of communities in a stochastic block model is yet open, despite a tremendous amount of efforts \citep[e.g.][]{bickel2016hypothesis, lei2016goodness, chen2018network, li2016network, saldana2017many}.
 We do not intend to propose a method to estimate the dimensionality here, but in practice, one could resort to the aforementioned papers. \item Without a theoretically-justified method to estimate $d$, we need to discuss on the potential misspecification.
 If one overestimates $d$, i.e.~with an input $d_1 > d$, then our method can still consistently estimate the change points under \Cref{assume-snr}, with a sufficiently large constant $C_{\mathrm{SNR}}$.
 This is due to the fact our statistic is a function of inner products of latent position estimators.
 Overestimating $d$ will only add extra noise which is in fact of the same order of the noise introduced when estimating the latent positions with true dimension $d$. \item Another possible misspecification is underestimating the dimension $d$, i.e.~the input of the algorithms is $d_2 < d$.
 This is a more damning issue than overestimating $d$, however it does not necessarily lead to inconsistent change point estimators.
-In order to illustrate this, we further discuss the conditions on $\tau$ in \eqref{eq-tau-cond}.
-The upper and lower bounds in \eqref{eq-tau-cond} are the lower bound on the signals and the upper bound on the noise, on a large probability event, respectively.
 Now we assume a toy example where the true dimension $d = 3$.
 Recall the definition on the jump size $\kappa$ that

 If we underestimate $d$ and we miss out the third dimension, our \textit{de facto} jump size becomes

 Provided that the signal-to-noise ratio condition holds for $\kappa_1$, i.e.